helena-pedrotti/helena-pedrotti.github.io/docs/index.markdown

   <br /><br /><br /><br /><br /><br /><br /><br />
-<p style="font-family: 'Times New Roman', Times, serif; font-size: 16px;"> I am a Phd Candidate in Economics at NYU and will be on the 2024-2025 job market.
+<p style="font-family: 'Times New Roman', Times, serif; font-size: 18px;"> I am a Phd Candidate in Economics at NYU and will be on the 2024-2025 job market.
 I'm interested in Public Economics, Urban Economics, and Industrial Organization.

-You can find my CV [here](assets/docs/cv.pdf){:style="color: IndianRed;"} and my job market paper [here](assets/docs/jmp.pdf){:style="color: IndianRed;"}.</p>
+You can find my CV [here](assets/docs/cv.pdf) and my job market paper [here](assets/docs/jmp.pdf).</p>